Particle density in diffusion-limited annihilating systems: Proof of main results on the integer lattice

-\end{lemma} \begin{proof} {\{\bG\}} Let $L_i$ be the number of steps to the right of position~$k$ to the $i$th $B$-particle in the sequential process on the halfline.
+\end{lemma} \begin{proof} {\{\bG\}} We first describe the case $k \geq 1$.
+As in the proof of \thref{lem:seq}, let $L_i$ be the distance from position~$k$ to the $i$th $B$-particle to its right.
 Let $L = \ind{D \geq 0} L_{D+1}$.
-Let $\G$ denote the event that there is an $A$-particle at $k$ and it reaches the origin, which can hold only if $D\geq 0$ and there is an $A$-particle at $k$.
-In this case, by the time an $A$-particle at $k$ is run, the $A$-particles starting within $[0,k-1]$ have annihilated all $B$-particles in that region, as well as the first $D$ $B$-particles to the right of $k$.
-Hence, by the gambler's ruin calculation,
+Let $\G$ denote the event that there is an $A$-particle at $k$ and it reaches the origin for some $t \geq 1$.
+In the sequential process we consider, each $A$-particle in $[0,k-1]$ is eventually annihilated, since there are infinitely many $B$-particles in the initial configuration.
+Thus, if $D\geq 0$ and there is initially an $A$-particle at $k$, then the $A$-particles initially present in $[0,k-1]$ will annihilate all $B$-particles in that region as well as the first $D$ $B$-particles to the right of $k$.
+Hence, when the $A$-particle at $k$ is run, there are no $B$-particles to its left, and the closest $B$-particle to its right is at distance $L_{D+1}$.
+By the gambler's ruin calculation,

 Conditional on $L$, each time the particle visits the origin, it is annihilated without returning with probability

 This is the probability it moves to the right on its first step and then reaches $L$ before returning to to the origin.
 Hence, conditional on $\G$, the number of visits to $\root$ by the particle at $k$ is distributed geometrically on the positive integers with success probability $r$.
 Since the particle stays at $\root$ for expected time~$1$ on each visit,